rogernogueraplanesas/portugal-weather-analysis/README.md

 For the final windroses, *_pandas_*, *_matplotlib_* and *_numpy_* were used.
 The values for the wind direction were transformed into degrees (fractions of 45º).
 <br>
-The resultant windroses presented the following appearance:
+The resultant windroses presented the following appearance:<br>

 <br>
 <div align="center">